Travel to Malta in November

 Sliema Beach

-With our bathing suits packed, we were not sure if it was warm enough or if we would go for a swim or not, but better safe than sorry.
+With our bathing suits packed, we were not sure if it was warm enough or if we would go for a swim, but better safe than sorry.

-A sunlit spot on the rocky beach with a natural stone enclosure and a man-made wall breaking the waves seemed like the perfect location; an ideal spot for a calm and safe swim.
+A sunlit spot on the rocky beach with a natural stone enclosure and a man-made wall breaking the waves seemed like the perfect location for a calm and safe swim.

-Di was the first in and quickly convinced me to follow.
+Di was the first in the water and quickly convinced me to follow.
 It was the perfect way to round off our stay.

-We struck up a friendly conversation with a Swedish family taking selfies on the beach.
-A small world moment; they were in front of us in the security line at the airport the next day.
+We had a friendly conversation with a Swedish family taking selfies on the beach.
+It was a small world moment; they were in front of us in the security line at the airport the next day.

 Di hitting the waves at Sliema Beach, Malta